Arithmetic volumes of unitary Shimura varieties: Introduction

-\section{Introduction}
+\chapter{Introduction}

-The explicit calculation of arithmetic volumes of Shimura varieties began with the work of K\"uhn \cite{kuhn} and Kramer (independently, in unpublished work).
+The explicit calculation of arithmetic volumes of Shimura varieties began with the work of K\"uhn \cite{kuhn} and Bost (independently, in unpublished work).
 Over the moduli stack $\mathcal{X} \to \Spec(\Z)$ of elliptic curves there is a line bundle of weight one modular forms, characterized as the dual Lie algebra of the universal elliptic curve.
-This line bundle carries a natural hermitian metric, and so determines a class in the codimension one arithmetic Chow of $\mathcal{X}$, in the sense of Gillet-Soul\'e.
-Working on a suitable compactification, K\"uhn and Kramer computed the self-intersection multiplicity of this hermitian line bundle, and gave a simple formula for it in terms of the logarithmic derivative of the Riemann zeta function at $s=-1$.
+This line bundle carries a natural hermitian metric, and so determines a class in the codimension one arithmetic Chow group of $\mathcal{X}$ of Gillet-Soul\'e (as extended by Burgos-Kramer-K\"uhn).
+Working on a suitable compactification, K\"uhn and Bost computed the self-intersection multiplicity of this hermitian line bundle, and gave a simple formula for it in terms of the logarithmic derivative of the Riemann zeta function at $s=-1$.

 More generally, if $\mathcal{X}$ is an integral model of a PEL type (or even Hodge type) Shimura variety, then $\mathcal{X}$ carries a \emph{Hodge bundle}: the dual of the top exterior power of the Lie algebra of the universal abelian scheme over $\mathcal{X}$.
-The Hodge bundle again carries a natural hermitian metric, and one can ask if its arithmetic volume, defined as the $\mathrm{dim}(\mathcal{X})$-fold self-intersection in the Gillet-Soul\'e arithmetic Chow group, is again related to logarithmic derivatives of Dirichlet $L$-functions.
+The Hodge bundle again carries a natural hermitian metric, and one can ask if its arithmetic volume, defined as the $\mathrm{dim}(\mathcal{X})$-fold self-intersection in the arithmetic Chow group, is again related to logarithmic derivatives of Dirichlet $L$-functions.

 In some instances this is known.
-If $\mathcal{X}$ is the integral model of a quaternionic Shimura curve, the volume was computed by Kudla-Rapoport-Yang \cite{KRY}.
+If $\mathcal{X}$ is the integral model of a quaternionic Shimura curve over $\Q$, the volume was computed by Kudla-Rapoport-Yang \cite{KRY}.
 Hilbert modular surfaces and the Siegel threefold were considered by Bruinier-Burgos-K\"uhn \cite{BBK} and Jung-von Pippich \cite{JvP}, respectively.
 The arithmetic volumes of $\mathrm{GSpin}(n,2)$ Shimura varieties, which include all of the above examples as special cases, were computed (up to a $\Q$-linear combination of logarithms of certain bad primes) by H\"ormann \cite{hormann}.
+Most recently, Yuan \cite{Yuan} extended the above mentioned result of Kudla-Rapoport-Yang (using completely different methods) to all quaternionic Shimura curves over totally real fields.